seanturner/draft-mtis-lamps-8410-ku-clarifications/draft-mtis-lamps-8410-ku-clarifications.md

-If the keyUsage extension is present in a certification authority certificate that indicates id-Ed25519 or id-Ed448 in SubjectPublicKeyInfo, then the keyUsage extension MUST contain the keyUsage extension MUST contain:
+If the keyUsage extension is present in a certification authority certificate that indicates id-Ed25519 or id-Ed448 in SubjectPublicKeyInfo, then the keyUsage extension MUST contain:

 ~~~
   keyCertSign